Priority Medical Partners Direct, SC - Frequently Asked Questions

 I would like to be a direct pay patient but my insurance company says that Drs.
 Kim and Brian Erdmann are out of network?
 Can I still be a direct primary care member or a pay-per-visit patient?

 Of course.
 Remember that it matters not whether a patients insurance is considered in or out of network when a patient chooses to become a DPC member or a Pay-Per-Visit patient because our patients receive primary care services from us outside of the insurance system.
+Our DPC and Pay-Per-Visit prices are typically MUCH lower than what insured patients pay in their own network allowing our practice to help reduce patients out of pocket costs.
 What matters to the out of network insured patient is that they have appropriate insurance coverage for services that occur outside the walls of our practice.
 Our physicians will work with out of network patients to ensure that referrals for services outside our practice are being made to entities in network for those patients.

 I am a Medicare patient.
 Can I become a member of PMPdirect?